Netlify Form Notification SMS Text Message

 Netlify Function Setup

 Netlify offers AWS lambda functions as a service to our deployed sites.
 Since Netlify sites are “serverless” lambda functions allow us to create micro services to handle server side functionality, such as communicating with the Twilio API.
 In order to get started we will need to create a folder in our project’s root directory which will contain our files that define our endpoint functions.
-In your website’s project directory create a folder called lambda and inside the folder we can create a file called sms.js which will define our function.
-Before we start writing our lambda function we need to tell Netlify that we have a “Functions” folder and define the path to the folder.
-We can login to our Netlify console, select the netlify site that you are going to deploy your function under, you can navigate to “Settings” tab, and finally in the left hand sidebar click on the Functions > Settings:
+In your website’s project directory create a folder called lambda

 Creating Netlify Lambda Function

-We have setup our Twilio number, created a folder in our project directory called lambda and configured the deploy settings for our Functions directory in our Netlify account.
-Now we can create our function that will be inside our sms.js file inside our lambda folder.
-What we will need for this function to create our endpoint is the following:
+and configured the deploy settings for our Functions directory in our Netlify account.
+Now we can create our function that will be inside our sms.js

-• Installation of the twilio node library
+- Installation of the

-• Our Twilio Account SID & Auth Token
+node library - Our Twilio Account SID & Auth Token

-• Create environment variables on our Netlify account to hold Account SID & Auth Token
+- Create environment variables on our Netlify account to hold Account SID & Auth Token

 First we’ll start by downloading the twilio node library as a dependency in our project directory.
 We can do this with our node package manager of choice: